comp-think/2020-2021/README.md

-# 2020-2021
+# Computational Thinking and Programming

- The GitHub repository containing all the material related to the Computational Thinking and Programming course of the Digital Humanities and Digital Knowledge degree at the University of Bologna (a.a.
-2020/2021).
+This space contains all the material related to the [Computational Thinking and Programming course](https://www.unibo.it/en/teaching/course-unit-catalogue/course-unit/2020/424624) of the [Digital Humanities and Digital Knowledge degree](https://corsi.unibo.it/2cycle/DigitalHumanitiesKnowledge) at the [University of Bologna](http://www.unibo.it/en).